Condition Based Maintenance (CBM)

 This strategy provides several benefits, including the reduction of unplanned downtime.
 Furthermore you can improve inventory planning through accurate insights into which new parts are needed and when.

-Condition Based Maintenance is typically used to measure values coming from a monitoring/SCADA system.
+Condition Based Maintenance (CBM) is typically used to measure values coming from a monitoring/SCADA system.
 The idea is that this real-time monitoring will give Maintenance Teams enough lead time before a failure occurs or performance drops below an optimal level.

 You can also implement regular visual inspections or tests to check the condition of your equipment.
 The most common conditions to measure include vibrations, temperature, pressure, oil and noise.